steff880/MS3-MyRecipeBook/TESTING.md

         -  When tested on Firefox found the following error:

-            - Everywhere I used the property `backdrop-filter: blur();`, it does not work, and also on Full Recipe page, the image panel and info panel are half the size they should be.
+            - Everywhere I used the property `backdrop-filter: blur();`, it does not work, and also on the Full Recipe page, the image panel and info panel are half the size they should be.

 ![Firefox](assets/img-readme/firefox-issue.png)